14 strategies to manage screen time

 2. Be present when screens are used

 Young children get more out of educational programming when adults talk to them about what’s happening on screen.
-For older children, games, TV, and movies can spark important discussions about family values, current events, or create opportunities for family bonding.
+For older children, games, TV, and movies can spark important discussions about family values and current events, or create opportunities for family bonding.
 Being present when children are on screens also helps keep kids safe, as you can intervene if you notice that what they’re doing or watching isn’t age-appropriate.

-3. Talk with your kids about acceptable screen use
+4. Talk with your kids about acceptable screen use

 Just as we teach our kids how to safely cross neighbourhood streets, cycle on the correct side of the road, and what to do if approached by a stranger on the playground, we need to teach our kids how to stay safe online and how to make sure screen time isn’t getting in the way of sleep, mealtime, playtime, or face-to-face socializing with family and friends.

-4. Encourage screen use that is educational, active, or social
+6. Encourage screen use that is educational, active, or social

 Screen time isn’t all bad!
 Encourage kids to use their devices to FaceTime faraway family members, create home movies or animations, learn more about things that interest them, or get ideas for activities, crafts, or things to do.

-5. Help your children choose good content
+8. Help your children choose good content

 For young children, look for programming that isn’t too fast-paced or energetic, with characters, storylines, or topics that reflect your family’s values.
 A good source to help evaluate whether a show or game is appropriate for your child is Common Sense Media.
 This website provides family-friendly ratings for movies, TV shows, and games as well as age recommendations and information about any sex, violence, language, and controversial themes.

-6. Schedule “screen-free” times
+9. Schedule screen-free times

-7. Turn off screens when not in use
+10. Turn off screens when not in use

 Screens are powerful attention magnets and can distract kids from active or imaginative play.
 You can help your kids stay focused on other activities by turning off screens when not in use.

-8. Turn screens off at least one hour before bed
+12. Turn screens off at least one hour before bed

 Light and stimulation from screens can lead some kids to have trouble falling asleep.
 Switching screens off well before bedtime helps to make sure kids get to bed on time and wake up well-rested.

-9. Limit screen use in public places
+13. Limit screen use in public places

 Handing over your phone or tablet is often an effective way to keep kids quiet at restaurants or during long stroller walks, but it’s best to save this as a last resort!
 Try packing a “busy bag” with small toys, crayons and paper, little pots of playdough, or other items to give young children something to do.
 You can also try playing simple games like I Spy or let toddlers out of the stroller to walk or crawl around for a bit if they get fussy.